 Where Can you Find Cranberry Glass?

-I love to shop flea markets and there is no doubt that you can find it at local vintage flea markets.
-You can also find it online on eBay and at garage sales and antique shops.
+I love to shop flea markets and there is no doubt that you can find cranberry glass at local vintage flea markets.
+Some of the best deals on cranberry glass are at garage sales and antique shops.

 Just be sure and check to see if there are any chips.
 It’s important to know what you are buying.
 Of course, also check the shipping costs.

 Most of the glasses for sale are vintage cranberry.
 But there are a few newer glasses.
 It’s not too hard to tell the difference, and most sellers state if it is new or old.

 I don’t suggest that you get too caught up in patterns and age and color.
 Just buy what you love.